natenka/pyneng-book-en/docs/source/book/07_files/2_read.rst

     In [3]: f.read()
     Out[3]: ''

 When reading a file once again an empty line is displayed in line 3.
-This is because the whole file is read when the ``read()`` method is called.
-And after the file has been read the cursor stays at the end of the file.
+This is because the whole file is read when ``read()`` method is called.
+And after the file has been read the cursor stays at the end of file.
 The cursor position can be controlled by means of ``seek()`` method.

 ``readline()``
 ^^^^^^^^^^^^^^